seorinyee/seorinyee/README.md

 - ૮  › ༝ ‹  ྀིა ♡ Hello, my name is Ana, I'm 24 years old and currently studying computer science.

-- 𐙚  𓂃   ࣪  I'm still in the process of choosing which area of ​​technology I'm going to choose, but for now I'm enjoying Front-End
+- 𐙚  𓂃   ࣪  I'm still in the process of choosing which area of ​​technology I'm going to choose, but for now I'm enjoying Front-End.

 - ๑   .   .   .
-I have a cat, a setup to play games and a projector to watch my anime and dramas in my book time.
+I have a cat, a setup to play games and a projector to watch my anime and dramas in my free time.